-What to do with a spare room (if you’re lucky enough to have one)?
-If you live out in the sticks then you may well need to dedicate this space to those friends and family staying over.
+What would you like to do with your spare bedroom (if you’re lucky enough to have one)?
+If you live far out in the country, you may well need to dedicate this space to friends and family staying over.
 On the other hand, if you rarely have guests, your spare bedroom can be your own personal project, to design as you please.

-This scheme was put together by designer Rosalind Wilson.
+This cosy home office area was put together by designer Rosalind Wilson.

 Good with the sewing machine?
 Those rolls of fabric, mannequins and sewing apparatus sure take up a lot of space.
-With the luxury of a spare bedroom you can create a craft studio.
+With the luxury of a spare bedroom, you can create a craft studio.
 Mix and match storage units, storage boxes and baskets to create a tidy space.

 Turn your spare room into an exotic hideaway that evokes your favourite holiday destination.

-Kalinko’s home accessories will (however briefly) transport you to far-flung Burma, where they are made by hand.
+Home accessories from Kalinko will (however briefly) transport you to far-flung Burma, where they are made by hand.

-If you’re unlikely to need a dedicated guest bedroom, how about investing in a home library instead?
+If you don't need a dedicated guest bedroom, how about investing in a home library instead?
 Create a dedicated book storage area with bespoke shelving or freestanding bookcases.

 Whatever your workout of choice, your spare room is a good place to burn some calories.
 Invest in a treadmill or punch bag for relieving end of day stress.